-Offering payment options to clients can help boost your revenue.
+Offering payment options to clients such as verified ACH for business can help boost your revenue.
 So it is essential to provide as many as workable alternatives to your customers.
 But Several factors come into play when you are considering the methods of payment to accept.
 So, pay attention to those factors.

 Payment Methods for Small Businesses

 Payment systems can be physical or electronic.
 There are five payment types that a small business can choose from.
 They are:

 - Cash payment